root-project/web/manual/storing_root_objects/index.md

 toc_sticky: true
 ---

 ROOT offers the possibility to write instances of classes into a ROOT file, this is, you can make the created objects "persistent".
 When reading the ROOT file back, the object is reconstructed in the memory.

+ROOT files also often contain tress ({% include ref class="TTree" %}, see → [Trees]({{ '/manual/trees' | relative_url }})), a typical data container used for example by all LHC (Large Hadron Collider ) experiments.

 ## Working with ROOT files